ariellourenco/entropy/projects/JsonSnakeCase/README.md

 ﻿# Snake Case

 In the .NET, memory can be allocated in one of two places: on the stack or on the heap.
-The exact rules of where objects are stored is complicated.

 In a typical .NET application, most of the object created will be reference types, and stored on the heap.
 Heap memory is garbage collected, which means more objects you create, the more pressure you put on the garbage collector. ```string```s are a common source of GC pressure in .NET applications, especially web applications.
 The "heap-based but immutable" nature of strings mean you typically create a lot of them, and they all need to be collected by the GC.
 This is especially true when creating strings from multiple other values and sources, for example serializing/deserializing an object.